serverless/components/README.md

 Again, the CLI flag overrides both a `stage` in `serverless.yml` and an Environment Variable.
 Whereas an Environment Variable can only override the `stage` in `serverless.yml`.

 Lastly, you can set stage-specific environment variables using separate `.env` files.
 Each file must be named in the following format: `.env.STAGE`.
 For example, if you run in the prod stage, the environment variables in `.env.prod` would be loaded, otherwise the default `.env` file (without stage extension) would be loaded.
 You can also put the `.env.STAGE` file in the immediate parent directory, in the case that you have a parent folder containing many Component Instances.

-A practical usage of this is if you want to have a separate AWS account for each stage.
-In that case you would keep separate AWS credentials for each stage you are targeting.
-Then based on the stage you're deploying to, the correct credentials would be picked up.

 <br/>